SSivanesan1812/Movie-Website/README.md

 ﻿# Movie-Website
-A website for Viewing movie information and adding reviews.
+A website for Viewing movie information such as descriptions, trailers etc and adding reviews.

 React js is used for Front-end client side and Spring-Boot is used for backend server side.